PyPSA/PyPSA/doc/introduction.rst

 It is easy to run PyPSA-Eur for multiple scenarios using the `wildcards feature <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards>`_ of ``snakemake``.
 Wildcards allow to generalise a rule to produce all files that follow a `regular expression <https://en.wikipedia.org/wiki/Regular_expression>`_ pattern, which e.g. defines one particular scenario.
 One can think of a wildcard as a parameter that shows up in the input/output file names and thereby determines which rules to run, what data to retrieve and what files to produce. **Details are explained in** :ref:`wildcards` **and** :ref:`scenario`.

-The model has several configuration options collected in the ``config.yaml`` file located in the root directory. **All options are explained in detail in** :ref:`config`.
+The model also has several further configuration options collected in the ``config.yaml`` file located in the root directory. **All options are explained in detail in** :ref:`config`.

 Folder Structure